 What You’ll Spend on Labor

-Factors that Influence Your Project’s Final Cost
+Factors that Influence Your French Door Installation Cost

 - Materials.
 The type of door you choose has a huge impact on the final cost.
-A mass produced door might cost anywhere from $200 to $2000, depending on the quality, whereas a custom specialty door could easily fetch up to $8000 or more.
+A mass produced door might cost anywhere from $400 to $2000, depending on the quality, whereas a custom specialty door could easily fetch up to $8000 or more.
 The frame and type of glass all play into it—expect to spend more for high end materials like mahogany, or glass features like insulation and low-E glazing.

 - Wiring.
 If the wall beneath the window has outlets or wiring, your contractor will need to engage an electrician to reroute them, which will add to your labor costs.
 To keep the project simpler overall, it’s best to avoid walls with wiring when you’re looking to add an exterior door, if you can get away with it.
 Many building codes also require an exterior light on all home exits, with two light switches installed on the wall next to the door.
-So you may need to hire an electrician anyway to do that part of the job.
+In this case, you may need to hire an electrician anyway to do that part of the job.

 - Molding and Trim.
 The door will need both molding on the interiors and trim on the exteriors, both of which add to materials and labor costs.
 This is a project you could choose to DIY, particularly the interior trim.
-A door trimming kit costs between $150 to $300.
+A door trimming kit costs between $150 and $300.

 Again, a contractor is your best resource for an accurate estimate.
-He or she can talk you through the ins and outs of door installation, finding the best solution for your particular situation and needs.
+He or she can talk you through the ins and outs of French door installation, finding the best solution for your particular situation and needs.
 But don’t let the details get you frazzled.
-A glass door offers some serious benefits, both in increased property values and aesthetics, so it’s well worth the effort it takes to install!
+A French glass door offers some serious benefits, both in increased property values and aesthetics, so it’s well worth the effort it takes to install!